ThisNekoGuy/Gentoo-Install-Scripts/README.md

 # Important
 By default, the script does not use the partition table in the Gentoo handbook.
+Be sure to partition your drive first, and check the script to make sure it targets the correct drive near the top (simple to do); no need to format it, the script does this.

 Filesystem<br />
 `/dev/nvme0np1 ->` Boot partition<br />